In this lesson we’re going to cover:

-Pro Tip: The all members group is a default group in all Process Street organizations.
-You can delete this group and replace it with new, more specific groups that suit your business.
+Pro Tip: The All Organization group is a default group in all Process Street organizations and will be assigned to each new folder you create by default.
+You can delete this group if you like, and replace it with new, more specific groups that suit your business.

 Get organized with folders

-Creating folders (and sub-folders) helps you store and organize your templates by category, by department or in any way you prefer.
+Creating folders (and sub-folders) helps you store and organize your Workflows by category, by department or in any way you prefer.

-Pro Tip: Since folders (and templates) are displayed in alphabetical order by default, you can rename them or prefix them with numbers, to help show them in the order you want.
+Pro Tip: Since folders (and Workflows) are displayed in alphabetical order by default, you can rename them or prefix them with numbers, to help show them in the order you want.

-Once you’ve added your collaborators, you can set permission levels to give different access to different users.
+Once you’ve added your collaborators, you can set permission levels to give different access to different users or groups.

 Think of permissions as giving someone the ability to view something.
 If you turn the permission on, they can see it but if you turn it off, they cannot.

-Now that you have collaborators with permissions set in your organization, you can start sharing your templates and checklists.
+Now that you have collaborators with permissions set in your organization, you can start sharing your Workflows and Workflow runs.

-Pro Tip: If you want to follow someone’s progress when they complete a checklist, invite them as a guest.
+Pro Tip: If you want to follow someone’s progress when they complete a Workflow run, invite them as a Guest (Internal) or a Guest (External).
 If you only want to collect their responses, you don’t need to invite them into your organization.
-You can send them a checklist run link and they appear as an anonymous user.
+You can send them a Workflow run link and they appear as a Guest (Anonymous).

-Note: You can create checklist run links from the checklist, as well as from the template share menu.
+Note: You can create Workflow run links from your Workflow runs, as well as from the Workflow share menu.

-There are so many questions that could come from any of these topics, so the best thing to do if you’re not sure about something we’ve discussed here, is to reach out to our Customer Success Team for support.
+There are so many questions that could come from any of these topics, so the best thing to do if you’re not sure about something we’ve discussed here is to reach out to our Process Pros Team for support.